Warning: Bears are wild animals that are dangerous and unpredictable. Do not approach bears or allow them to approach you! Do not feed bears!

 If you see a bear remain watchful.
 Do not approach it.
 If your presence causes the bear to change its behavior (stops feeding, changes its travel direction, watches you, etc.)-you're too close.
 Being too close may promote aggressive behavior from the bear such as running toward you, making loud noises, or swatting the ground.
 The bear is demanding more space.
 Don't run, but slowly back away, watching the bear.
 Try to increase the distance between you and the bear.
 The bear will probably do the same.

-If a bear persistently follows or approaches you, without vocalizing, or paw swatting, try changing your direction.
+If a bear persistently follows or approaches you, without vocalizing, or paw swatting, change your direction.
 If the bear continues to follow you, stand your ground.
 If the bear gets closer, talk loudly or shout at it.
-Act aggressively and try to intimidate the bear.
+Act aggressively to intimidate the bear.
 Act together as a group if you have companions.
 Make yourselves look as large as possible (for example, move to higher ground).
 Throw non-food objects such as rocks at the bear.
 Use a deterrent such as a stout stick.
 Don't run and don't turn away from the bear.
 Don't leave food for the bear; this encourages further problems.

 Most injuries from black bear attacks are minor and result from a bear attempting to get at people's food.
 If the bear's behavior indicates that it is after your food and you're physically attacked, separate yourself from the food and slowly back away.